-Sometimes they leak refrigerant, but more often they go bad when the compressor tears apart and parts of it end up inside the tiny tubes of the condenser.
+Sometimes they leak refrigerant, but more often they go bad when the compressor tears apart and chunks of it end up inside the tiny tubes of the condenser.
 In either scenario, the condenser is not likely to be reparable.
-Fortunately, Cap-A Radiator has several sources for A/C condensers.
-We are also able to occasionally repair if they're leaking due to accident damage or some other outside causes.
+Fortunately, Cap-A Radiator has several sources for high-quality A/C condensers.
+We are also able to occasionally repair them if they're leaking due to accident damage or some other outside causes.

 However, it's rare that a truck condenser can be repaired.
 The condenser in these pictures is the exception.
 The fins couldn't dissipate any heat because they were plugged solid with more than a half-million miles of road grime.
 As you can see in the second picture, we cleaned the aluminum condenser, saved the customer some money and he's back on the road, enjoying the cool air!

 GAS AND DIESEL TANKS